whisperpine/nginx-certbot/README.md

 If your DNS is provided by cloudflare, be careful of the SSL/TLS encryption mode.

-When you provide tls on your origin server, the default SSL/TLS encryption mode `Flexible` will lead to `too many redirections error`.
+When you provide tls on your origin server, the default SSL/TLS encryption mode `Flexible` will lead to `xxx redirected you too many times` error.

 In this case, you may either switch SSL/TLS encryption mode to `Full` or give up tls and only use http on your origin server.